 If your child is under-eating, make it a point to carve out a time for a family meal sometime soon.
 Ask what they'd like to have, and consider having them help shop or cook.
 You may find that working together in the kitchen is a great opportunity to connect.
 Often, kids find it easier to open up about their worries if you're both involved in a parallel activity.

 If your child is over-eating, be sure to stock up on healthy options and scale back on indulgent snacks.
 Instead of having ice cream in the house, suggest going out for ice cream once a week.
 That will also give you a great excuse to have a family outing.

 3. Procrastination or avoidance in packing/planning

-If your child is dragging their heals about getting ready to pack, anxiety may be a likely culprit.
+If your child is dragging their heels about getting ready to pack, anxiety is a likely culprit.
 According to psychologist Alicia H. Clark, PsyD, PLLC, procrastination and anxiety often create a self-feeding cycle: procrastination creates anxiety, which can increase procrastination.

 Procrastination may reveal several different flavors of anxiety, including:

 - Feeling overwhelmed.
 Your child may not know where to start getting ready.
 If that's the case, you can help by breaking down the herculean task of "packing everything you need for college" into smaller, more manageable chunks.
 For example, start by looking at some pre-made checklists.
 Make an inventory of what you have in the house and what you need to buy.
 Just getting started can relieve the feeling of being overwhelmed.